cmu-sei/juneberry/docs/overview.md

 Although Juneberry only recommends a common structure for its lab layout, a specific structure is **required** for managing all the files in a workspace.
-The Juneberry repository not only contains the Juneberry source code, but also it also functions as an example workspace with sample models and experiments.
+The Juneberry repository not only contains the Juneberry source code, but it also functions as an example workspace with sample models and experiments.
 Even though you can use this example workspace for testing your Juneberry installation, we recommend creating your own workspace to manage your own models and experiments.
 Refer to the [Getting Started](getting_started.md) guide for directions on how to create your own workspace.